Rancho San Francisquito: History

 Antonio Jose Buelna (1 September, 1790–14 November, 1842), son of José Antonio Buelna (1754–1821), married Maria Concepción Valencia (b.1798) in 1816.
-In 1836, José Castro, Juan Alvarado, Antonio Buelna, and José Antonio de la Guerra (son José de la Guerra y Noriega) signed a demand that GovernorNicolás Gutiérrez resign.
+In 1836, José Castro, Juan Alvarado, Antonio Buelna, and José Antonio de la Guerra (son José de la Guerra y Noriega) signed a demand that Governor Nicolás Gutiérrez resign.
 Buelna was granted Rancho San Francisquito and Rancho San Gregorio by Alvarado in 1839.
 When Antonio Buelna died in 1842, María Concepción Valencia married Francisco Rodriguez, a widower and grantee of Rancho Arroyo del Rodeo.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho San Francisquito was filed with the Public Land Commission in 1853, and the grant was patented to María Concepción Valencia de Rodriquez in 1868.

 By the early 1850s squatters, including Mr. Julian, William J. Little, Thomas Bevins, Jerry Eastin, and Thomas “Sandy” Wilson, had settled on Rancho San Francisquito.
-A wealthy San Franciscan, George Gordon (d.
-1869), bought out the squatters and Buelna heirs in 1863.
+A wealthy San Franciscan, George Gordon, bought out the squatters and Buelna heirs in 1863.
 George Gordon died in 1869, and his wife, Elizabeth, died in 1874, leaving the estate to her brother, John J. Clark.
 Clark died in 1876 and Leland Stanford bought 650 acre, known as the Mayfield Grange Farm, from Clark's widow, Margret T. Clark.
 The same year, Stanford bought 619 acre from D. Hoag.
 By 1891 Stanford had expanded his holdings to 8248 acre, including land from the adjacent Rancho Rincon de San Francisquito.